-Explanation
+Evaluation Explanation

 The size of the movement was also important.
 After the diagonal pull both dancers stood wide with feet apart and arms outstretched and then slowly curled into the body and knelt on the right leg.
-This was to again show a magnet drawing an object tightly close to it
+This was to again show a magnet drawing an object tightly close to it.
+It was also effective for showing contrast.

-Space:size Example Explanation
+Space:size Example Explanation Evaluation

-Towards the end of the dance, we performed a chaotic travelling section in canon.
-We used zig zag pathways from upstage to downstage, using 4 runs and a roll in the opposite direction.
-This was to symbolise five magnets stage right and left pulling us this way and that and came a udden surprise for the audience
+Towards the end of the dance, we performed a chaotic travelling section Space: pathway in canon.
+We used zig zag pathways from upstage to downstage, using 4 Example runs and a roll in the opposite direction.
+This was to symbolise five magnets stage right and left pulling us this way and that and came as a sudden surprise for the audience.